Lansdale/Doylestown Line: 21st century

 Before the pandemic, during peak hours there were 10 trains in the morning (arriving in Center City from open until 9:30 a.m.) and 11 peak trains in the afternoon (leaving Center City between 4 and 7 p.m.).
 Of the peak morning trains, 5 originated in Doylestown, 2 originated in Colmar, and 3 originated in Lansdale.
 Five of the peak morning trains were express trains; 3 were express from Fort Washington to Temple University and 2 were express from Jenkintown to Temple University.
 Of the peak afternoon trains, 5 terminated at Lansdale, 1 terminated at Link Belt, and 5 terminated at Doylestown.
 Five of the peak afternoon trains were express trains; 4 were express from Temple University to Fort Washington and 1 was express from Temple University to North Wales.

 Through the first half of 2024, during the same peak hours, there are only 7 trains in the morning and 6 peak trains in the afternoon.
 Of the morning trains, only 4 are express trains; one is express from Fort Washington to Temple University, and 3 are express from Jenkintown to Temple University.
 Only three of the afternoon trains are express; one is express from Temple University to Jenkintown and 1 was express from Temple University to Fort Washington.
 Beginning in September 2024, SEPTA is restoring up to 80% pre-pandemic capacity across the System.
 On the Lansdale/Doylestown Line, this means 8 peak trains in the morning and 8 peak trains in the afternoon with roughly half express trains.
-Of the morning, two express from Fort Washington to Temple University, and 3 are express from Jenkintown to Temple University, while in the afternoon, two express from Temple University to Jenkintown and 2 was express from Temple University to Fort Washington.
+Of the morning express trains, two ran express from Fort Washington to Temple University, and three ran express from Jenkintown to Temple University, while in the afternoon, two trains ran express from Temple University to Jenkintown and two ran express from Temple University to Fort Washington.

+As part of the July 2026 schedule overhaul, all express service between Jenkintown and Temple University was eliminated.
+Three express trains running nonstop between Temple University and Fort Washington operate each in the morning and evening.
+All trains originating or terminating at Lansdale stop at Melrose Park and Elkins Park, adding the two stations back to the schedule for the first time since they were eliminated in 2020.
+All weekend and most weekday trains operate through Center City to Wawa on the Media/Wawa Line.